Kubernetes Policy Management Made Easy Using the Enterprise Kyverno Operator

 What are operators?

-Although not a new concept in Kubernetes, the Operator pattern aims to replicate the behavior of a human operator and automate it in a reliable and extensible way, allowing us to add additional capabilities to Kubernetes itself.
+Although not a new concept in Kubernetes policy management, the Operator pattern aims to replicate the behavior of a human operator and automate it in a reliable and extensible way, allowing us to add additional capabilities to Kubernetes itself.
 For further information on the Operator pattern, please refer to the official documentation here.

 What is the Enterprise Kyverno Operator?